 The convener of the Correspondence Group presented TD1077 (CG report) and TD1078 (action plan draft F).
 These were noted.

-C189 (CICT, CMCC, China Telecom, China Unicom, Huawei, MIIT, ZTE) provided China’s comments on principles, metrics required, employing an independent consultants and time scales in draft F of the Action Plan for Study Group (SG) Restructuring.
+C189 (MIIT, CICT, CMCC, China Telecom, China Unicom, Huawei, ZTE) provided China’s comments on principles, metrics required, employing an independent consultants and time scales in draft F of the Action Plan for Study Group (SG) Restructuring.
 It was clarified that it was a Member State Contribution co-signed by other member organizations.

 Saudi Arabia and Russian Federation showed their support.

-USA asked the usefulness of comparing the histories of ITU and other standard organization (e.g., how it would assist the SG restructuring).
-China explained that since the output from ITU and ISO, IEC, IEEE, IETF, etc. are similar, comparing the histories should be useful.
+USA asked the usefulness of comparing the restructuring histories of ITU and other standard organization (e.g., how it would assist the SG restructuring).
+China explained that since the output from ITU and ISO, IEC, IEEE, IETF, etc. in the past twenty years are huge information for collection and analysis, comparing the restructuring histories of related SDOs with the similar position of ITU-T should be more useful.
 Canada indicated the difficulty of comparing histories since ITU is quite different from other organizations.

 C190 (UK) reflected issues that the UK had identified in a review of draft E of the action plan for study group re-structuring that whilst not necessarily relevant to the action plan were none the less sufficiently important to be submitted separately.